chrisryan91/JavaScript-Mini-Arcade/README.md

 - For each two cards flipped, indicating one attempt, the attempts score increases by one.
 - The lowest attempt is correctly added from Local Storage - if no value is found, the text reads, "No Attempts!".
 - The local storage property correctly updates with the lowest value for attempts for the specific difficulty.
-- When restart is clicked, at any stage during the game, the board resets and the modal appears again.
+- When restart is clicked, at any stage during the game, a modal appears to confirm the restart.
-- The start button also starts the the timer.
+- The board then resets and the modal appears again.

 ### Browser Testing